KS2 - New Recruits

 Visits are available Monday, Tuesday, Thursday and Friday.

-Standard visit times are 10:00 - 14:30, if you have other requirements, please phone or email us.
+Visit times for more than 20 children are 10:00 - 14:30, if you have other requirements, please phone or email us.

 Visits are FREE for Manchester schools, all you need to do is organise travel

-Unfortunately we can not accommodate more than 30 learners per visit at this time.
+Unfortunately, we can not accommodate more than 40 learners per visit at this time.

 All group visits must be booked a minimum of two weeks in advance.
 Cancellations must be made a minimum of one week in advance.